The best world cities for food and drink

 2. Kyoto

-The former capital of Japan may be famous for its Buddhist temples, cherry blossom and geishas – but Kyoto’s food is also worthy of high praise.
+The former capital may be famous for its Buddhist temples, cherry blossom and geishas – but Kyoto’s food is also worthy of high praise.

 You’ll find all the Japanese favourites here: steaming bowls of ramen, fat udon noodles and excellent sushi (the saba-zushi with salted mackerel is a local speciality).